CogalTek/Epitech42---ML/report.md

 The exceptional performance of the Ridge model can be explained by:

 ![model_predictions_comparison](./results/model_predictions_comparison.png)
+Figure 3 – Predicted vs. Actual Electricity Prices for All Models

 Linear structure of relationships: Although electricity prices are influenced by multiple factors, their relationships can be largely captured by a linear model, especially when lagged variables are included.